 Aram and I must have said ‘this is the perfect place for a picnic‘ a thousand times during our trip to Meghradzor!

-Given that the name is translates to ‘Honey Gorge’ or ‘Valley of Honey’, you should definitely be on the lookout for beekeepers selling fresh honey and take some home with you.
+Given that the name is translated to ‘Honey Gorge’ or ‘Valley of Honey’, you should definitely be on the lookout for beekeepers selling fresh honey and taking some home with you.

 There are many other initiatives in the works in Meghradzor!
 Honey Gorge Camping is one of them – so follow them for updates.

 Official restaurants are still in the works but if you want to have a meal in Meghradzor, please get in touch with Meghradzor Tours below.